bengerraty/bengerraty.github.io/index.markdown

 - E. Olandini (2020) *Lecture Notes of Statistical Mechanics*
 - D. Ridout (2014) *An Introduction to Conformal Field Theory: AMSI Summer School*
 - B. Gerraty (2021) *The Structure Constants of the Minimal Models*

+## Other

+- *23/06/23* Toy Models of Superposition (Mech Interp 1) at the SLT Summit 2023
+- *27/07/23* Toy Models Appendix at the SLT Summit 2023